Skip to main content

 "NASA did it once again," said Scott Bolton, Juno principal investigator.

-"We're there, we're in orbit.
-We conquered Jupiter.""Through tones Juno sang to us and it was a song of perfection," said Rick Nybakken, Juno Project Manager, referring to the audio signal the probe sent to indicate it was in orbit.
+"Through tones Juno sang to us and it was a song of perfection," said Rick Nybakken, Juno Project Manager, referring to the audio signal the probe sent to indicate it was in orbit.

 Comments